 Many Hindi and Urdu words have Sanskrit roots.
 Hindi is a blanket term for many languages and dialects spoken in Pakistan, India, Surinam, Fiji, and Mauritius.
 Urdu is one of the two national languages of Pakistan.

-The main differences between Urdu and Hindi is that Hindi got much of its vocabulary from Sanskrit, where Urdu drew words from some other languages, like Persian, Turkish, and Arabic.
-These differences, however, are not great, so most linguists consider the two languages to be versions of the same language.
+- The main differences between Urdu and Hindi is that Hindi got much of its vocabulary from Sanskrit, while Urdu drew words from some other languages, like Persian, Turkish and Arabic.